 I love the addition of mint yet if it’s not your favorite flavor then omit it.
 Sprinkle the sliced almonds and your gorgeous berry salad is ready to enjoy.

-If you aren't already convinced that berries are the best, read on:
+If you aren’t already convinced that berries are great Top Superfoods List to add to your daily routine then read on:

 - The antioxidants in berries help protect your cells from free radicals.